heavylifters/HLDeferred-objc/README.md

 ### Quick note about memory management ###

-When using a subclass of `HLDeferredDataSource`, memory management is simple; you do not need to explicitly `retain`/`release` the [`HLDeferred`][HLD] provided by `-requestStartOnQueue:`.

 The `HLDeferredDataSource` owns the [`HLDeferred`][HLD] object returned by `-requestStartOnQueue:`.
 Its callback chain will be fired (on the main thread) prior to the operation being marked as complete.
 When the operation is marked as complete, the queue `release`s it, which in turn `release`s the [`HLDeferred`][HLD] object.

-As the NSOperationQueue retains the `HLDeferredDataSource` until it is complete, you can safely `release` the data source object once after calling `-requestStartOneQueue:`.
+As the NSOperationQueue retains the `HLDeferredDataSource` until it is complete, you can safely `release` the data source object after calling `-requestStartOneQueue:`.

 ### Assemble a firing squad with HLDeferredList ###